5 December, 2019

 Scenario #2: You need to develop your software further.
 Super fast.

-It’s relatively easy to imagine the situation when you have a stable piece of successful software but also some investors standing behind it.
+It’s relatively easy to imagine the situation when you have a stable piece high quality custom software but also some investors standing behind it.
 They require it to be upgraded constantly.
 Their expectations are rather high, they want the app to be fully stable and get some new features regularly.
 The problem is that you have no internal resources capable of taking care of further development on a daily basis.
 Similarly to the situation mentioned above, you need additional developers to work on that but you don’t want to recruit a new group of specialists.

-See also: 2019 outsourcing guide for CTOs
+See also: 2019 software outsourcing guide for CTOs

 Scenario #3: You need specialists with unique skills and competences ad hoc